What is a PET-CT scan?

 PET-CT scan results

-After your study is reviewed by a specialist doctor, the results will be sent to your referring consultant, who will discuss them with you.
-You won’t get your results immediately after your scan.
-It can typically take between 1 to 3 days before they are ready – you can confirm the waiting time with your doctor.
-If a treatment intervention is required because of the test identifying a condition, your doctor will talk you through the next steps.
+After your or your child’s study is reviewed by a specialist doctor, the results will be sent to your referring consultant, who will discuss them with you.
+You will not receive your results immediately after the scan.
+It can typically take between 1 to 3 days before they are ready – you can confirm the exact waiting time with your doctor.
+If the scan identifies a condition that needs treatment, your doctor will explain the results and talk you through the next steps.

 PET-CT scan pricing

-The cost of your PET-CT scan will depend on several factors, including the type of scan performed.
+The cost of your or your child’s PET-CT scan will depend on several factors, including the type of scan performed.
 Pricing is as follows:

-- cardiac sarcoidosis package (PET scan with rubidium and FDG PET scan): £4,902
+• Cardiac sarcoidosis package (PET scan with rubidium and FDG PET scan): £4,669.